tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>SourceAuthorities/Defaults</td>
-			<td>bdq:sourceAuthority = "EPSG" {[https://epsg.org]} {API for EPSG codes [https://apps.epsg.org/api/swagger/ui/index#/Datum]}</td>
+			<td>bdqval:sourceAuthority = "EPSG" {[https://epsg.org]} {API for EPSG codes [https://apps.epsg.org/api/swagger/ui/index#/Datum]}</td>
 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>Chapman and Wieczorek (2020) recommend best practice is to use EPSG codes (https://epsg.io/) as a controlled vocabulary.
 Ideally, amend to the EPSG code for the geographic coordinate reference system (CRS), if known.
 Otherwise use the EPSG code for the geodetic datum, if known.
 Otherwise use the EPSG code of the ellipsoid, if known.
 If none of these is known, use the explicit value "not recorded".
 The reference vocabularies of values for geodetic datums and ellipsoids needs to be made available and should map alternative representations of dwc:geodeticDatum strings to EPSG codes, such as "WGS84", "WGS_84", "WGS:84", "WGS 84", all with standard value "EPSG:4326".
 NB.
 Do NOT change one datum to any other datum no matter how close they are or may appear to be.
 The same treatment should be given to all datums, which is to use their transformation algorithms to get the equivalent in EPSG:4326.
 For reference, a vocabulary of synonyms for EPSG codes for values of dwc:geodeticDatum can be found at https://registry.gbif.org/vocabulary/GeodeticDatum/concepts and and for more information on obtaining the EPSG dataset, see https://docs.geotools.org/latest/userguide/library/referencing/epsg.html.
-For the purposes of this Test "not recorded" is not a value in the bdq:sourceAuthority and should result in NOT_AMENDED.</td>
+For the purposes of this Test "not recorded" is not a value in the bdqval:sourceAuthority and should result in NOT_AMENDED.</td>
 		</tr>
 		<tr>
 			<td>Examples</td>
-			<td>[dwc:geodeticDatum="WGS84": Response.status=AMENDED, Response.result=dwc:geodeticDatum="EPSG:4326", Response.comment="dwc:geodeticDatum contains a valid code in the bdq:sourceAuthority"],[dwc:geodeticDatum="WGS8": Response.status=NOT_AMENDED, Response.result="", Response.comment="dwc:geodeticDatum contains an ambiguous value"]</td>
+			<td>[dwc:geodeticDatum="WGS84": Response.status=AMENDED, Response.result=dwc:geodeticDatum="EPSG:4326", Response.comment="dwc:geodeticDatum contains a valid code in the bdqval:sourceAuthority"],[dwc:geodeticDatum="WGS8": Response.status=NOT_AMENDED, Response.result="", Response.comment="dwc:geodeticDatum contains an ambiguous value"]</td>
 		</tr>
 		<tr>
 			<td>Type</td>